+Co-produced with the Peace Education Center in conjunction with it’s Alternative Holiday sale.
 “The singers of Windborne have a deep understanding, both musically and culturally, of the traditions from which they draw much of their repertoire.
 Their singing is a feast of a cappella harmony.” -Peter Amidon

 Dianne Davidson, Deidre McCalla, and Jamie Anderson perform in-the-round for an evening of humor and grace running the gamut from gut-wrenching blues to heartbreakingly tender ballads.